Lynnwood City Center station: Light rail

 Lynnwood Transit Center was selected as the northern terminus of the Lynnwood Link Extension, a 8.5 mi light rail extension that is part of the Link light rail system.
 The extension and its $1.6 billion in funding was approved by voters in 2008.
 The extension is projected to carry 63,000 to 74,000 daily riders by 2035; 17,900 daily riders are expected to board at Lynnwood Transit Center's station.

 The light rail station is elevated 24 ft above the direct access ramp and southeastern parking lot, crossing from the southwest to the northeast.
 The station has two entrances connected to its mezzanine below platform level: one that travels across the roadway and leads to a ground-level plaza; and another with direct access to a five-story parking garage with 500 stalls.
 The existing bus station was retained and slightly expanded to accommodate more layover space.
 Parking at the transit center would increase to 1,900 stalls, with room to expand further.
 The station's official name, Lynnwood City Center, was adopted in July 2017.
+Further design changes, including the addition of 11 bus layover spaces, were approved in 2018.